Physiology & function of the spinal cord, Lateral & medial brainstem pathway

 These tracts terminate in the ventral horn anterior horn cells (AHCs) of the spinal cord either directly or indirectly through interneurons.
 It should be noted that alpha motor neurons present in the ventral horn are topographically organized, with the cells controlling the distal portions of the limbs represented most laterally, and the cells controlling the proximal portions represented more medially.
 The ventral horn also contains the smaller gamma motor neurons.

-I. Pyramidal tracts:
+I. Pyramidal tracts

 1. The corticospinal tracts

-About 60% of the corticospinal tract fibers have their cell bodies in the primary motor cortex, in the precentral gyrus of the frontal lobe, and the premotor area.
+About 60% of the corticospinal tract fibers have their cell bodies in the primary motor cortex, in the precentral gyrus of the frontal lobe, and in the premotor area.
 Primary and secondary somatosensory cortical areas located in the parietal lobe give rise to about 40% of the fibers of the corticospinal tract.

 Axons of the corticospinal tract leave the cerebral cortex in the fan-shaped corona radiata and then they narrow as they descend to pass through the internal capsule, and then continue their descent through the ventral part of the midbrain, pons, and medulla.

 In the medulla, the fibers collect forming the medullary pyramid.
 In the lower medulla, 80% of the fibers cross to the opposite side. (motor decussation) and continue in the contralateral side of the spinal cord forming the lateral (crossed) corticospinal tract terminating on the alpha motor neurons reaching distal muscles contralaterally and are involved in controlling skilled movements.

 The remaining (20% of the fibers descend on the same side of the spinal cord forming the ventral (uncrossed) corticospinal tract, but about 14% of these fibers cross to the contralateral side only at the segmental level where they terminate on alpha motor neurons supplying proximal and axial muscles.